PdfApiHub/n8n-nodes-pdf-split-merge/README.md

 # n8n-nodes-pdf-split-merge

-PDF Split & Merge for n8n using the PDFMunk API.
+PDF Split & Merge for n8n using the PDF API Hub.

 This package adds a node that can:
 - Merge multiple PDF URLs into a single PDF
 - Split a PDF with a configurable mode (e.g., "each")

-Authentication and base URL mirror the Html-to-PDF node: the `CLIENT-API-KEY` is sent as a header to `https://pdfmunk.com/api/v1`.
+Authentication and base URL: the `CLIENT-API-KEY` is sent as a header to `https://pdfapihub.com/api/v1`.

 ## Quick Start